oilandsugar/ritual-dust/content/music/song-production.md

 Layer multiple instruments / samples to make sounds richer while playing the exact same thing, play around with the volume and parameter of each one.

+use enveloppes to modulate effects on sounds and blend them better with the dynamics of it layer other sounds following a melody in a different frequency range to thicken it add grain delay with pitch at 5 or 7, 50% wet and a bit of delay to add a 5th or 7th harmony to a sound automate formant shifting on sounds to make them sound more like synths slowly cut off the low end of a lead during a buildup to make it feel like it's rising use pitch shifter in wide mode to make stuff wider really fast autopan on reverse reverb and fade in transiton sounds great layering other synths with supersaw

+add beat repeat in gate mode and distortion / anything in a group, set it to a separate chain and create little bursts of distortion from the main sound

 {{< spacer >}}

 ## Bass